-Rather than putting excessive force on the iron's neck, you can use a dowel or a board to help push the iron into the pipe.
+Rather than putting excessive force on the iron's neck, you can use a hardwood dowel to help push the iron into the pipe.

 Insert the fusion head into the hole and fitting into the head.
 Push down gently to keep the iron in contact with the pipe and fitting.